jfrog/jfrog-vscode-extension/README.md

 ### What security capabilities do we provide?
 #### Software Composition Analysis (SCA)
 Scan your project dependencies for security issues.
+For selected security issues, get leverage-enhanced CVE data that is provided by our JFrog Security Research team.
+To learn more about enriched CVEs, see [here](https://www.jfrog.com/confluence/display/JFROG/JFrog+Security+CVE+Research+and+Enrichment)

 #### Advanced Scans
 *Requires Enterprise X / Enterprise+ subscription with Advanced DevSecOps.*